Karen Kwan (politician)

-Karen Kwan (born February 12, 1964) is an American politician serving in the Utah State Senate from the 12th district.
+Karen Kwan (Simplified Chinese: 关玉嬚, born February 12, 1964) is an American politician serving Utah State Senate from the 12th district as minority whip.
 On January 16, 2023 she was selected by delegates of the Utah Democratic Party to replace resigning Senator Karen Mayne.
 Before her appointment to the Senate she served in the Utah House of Representatives, representing the 34th district from 2017 to 2023 (and briefly the 31st).
 She also previously served as the House Minority Whip.

 Education

 Kwan has a bachelor's degree in psychology from Pepperdine University, an Ed.D. in educational leadership/policy from the University of Utah, and a master's degree in clinical psychology from Pepperdine University.

 Career

 Kwan is an associate professor of psychology at Salt Lake Community College.

 Public service

 Kwan was first elected in 2016, defeating the Republican candidate.

 During the 2018 legislative session, Kwan served on the Higher Education Appropriations Subcommittee; the Natural Resources, Agriculture, and Environmental Quality Appropriations Subcommittee; the Political Subdivisions Committee, and the Transportation Committee.

 Kwan was reelected in November 2018 with 60.03 percent of the vote, defeating the Republican candidate.
 In 2020, Kwan was reelected to her third consecutive term by defeating Republican challenger David Young 57% to 43%.

 During the 2022 Legislative Session, Rep. Kwan served on the Executive Appropriations Committee, the Higher Education Appropriations Subcommittee, the House Education Committee, the House Transportation Committee, the Legislative Management Committee, and the Subcommittee on Oversight.